Knowing how to sell is so important.

 Same thing happens with email marketing, or when someone hits me up on Snapchat, if they ask too many questions they will probably not buy.

-6 sales techniques to be the best salesman in your organization
+7 sales techniques to become the best salesman in your company

 1. Offer a free trial

-Let your prospect feel, touch, use the product. (for online marketing, let them do a free consultation, free 7-day trial, etc)
+Let your prospect feel, touch, use the product. (for online marketing, let them do a free consultation, free 7-day trial, easy returns, etc)

 The more time that they have invested in familiarizing with your product the harder it will be for them to walk away, especially if they have the product in their hands.